jenebm/jenebm.github.io/essays/typescriptthoughts.md

 ## First Impressions

-I’ll be honest: I’m still a beginner when it comes to programming, so what I can offer is more like a cent than two.
+I’ll be honest, I’m still a beginner when it comes to programming, so what I can offer is more like a cent than two.
 That being said, I find TypeScript to be a very pleasant extension of JavaScript.
 When I first learned that JavaScript was dynamically typed, my concern was whether I’d be able to read existing code easily without clear data types.
 Don’t get me wrong, I appreciated JavaScript’s simpler syntax compared to the verbosity of Java (I never quite got used to all the boilerplate in Java…).
 But I often wondered if “simpler” really meant “easier to understand.”
 That’s why TypeScript stood out to me, its static typing and defined data types gave me a sense of structure and peace of mind.

 ## TypeScript for Software Engineers